 Envirothon: An academic competition that challenges 5-member middle and high school teams on their knowledge in five natural resource areas: soils and land use, aquatic ecology, forestry, wildlife, and current environmental issues.
 A great way to strengthen students’ naturalist intelligence!

-Resource Conservation Workshop: A week-long "Conservation Camp" at NCSU that covers natural resources management for rising high school sophomores, juniors and seniors.
-Wake District awards one or more full scholarships to Wake County students!
+Resource Conservation Workshop: A week-long summer "Conservation Camp" at NCSU that covers natural resources management for rising high school sophomores, juniors and seniors.
+Each year in March, Wake District awards one or more full scholarships to Wake County students!

-5th-Grade Conservation Poster Contest: A poster contest that challenges 5th-grade students to artistically illustrate their science knowledge on the urban water cycle, soil & water conservation, wetlands, groundwater, stormwater or watershed management.
+Conservation Poster Contest: A poster contest that challenges 4th grade and 5th grade students to artistically illustrate their science knowledge on the urban water cycle, soil & water conservation, wetlands, groundwater, stormwater or watershed management.
 Prizes include ribbons, certificates, and cash awards!
+For more information on the conservation practices that relate to poster contest themes, an educational video, booklet, and related lesson plans are available here.

 Service Learning Projects: As a community partner, Wake District can assist student groups of all grade levels with developing and implementing service learning projects that improve and benefit the environment!